 NHL Hart Trophy Trends to Consider

-- There are no goaltenders or defensemen with available odds, and no non-forward has won the Hart in the last 15 years with the sole exception of Carey Price in 2014-2015.
+- No non-forward has won the Hart in the last 15 years with the sole exception of Carey Price in 2014-2015.

 - The player who wins the Hart will likely lead the league in either goals, points, or both.
 The only two post-lockout exceptions to this rule are Taylor Hall in 2018 and Carey Price in 2015.

-- Hockey writers not only focus on larger market teams when they cast their votes, but they tend to vote for players in the Eastern Conference (the majority of hockey media lives on the East Coast, and apparently they all have early bedtimes).
-In the post-lockout era, 10 out of 14 Hart Trophy-winners have played in the East.
+- Hockey writers not only focus on larger market teams when they cast their votes, but they tend to vote for players in the Eastern Conference.
+In the post-lockout era, 11 out of 15 Hart Trophy-winners have played in the East.

 2022 Hart Trophy Odds for Players on Canadian Teams